Boomerang Band has been entertaining a loyal following on the Central

 for his birthday.
 A natural progression and passion for the bass followed.

-playing drums in the Army when he volunteered for the Drum and Bugle Corps to relieve
+started playing drums in the Army when he volunteered for the Drum and Bugle Corps to

-himself from KP duties.
-He later played in several bands in the Los Angeles area
+relieve himself from KP duties.
+He later played in several bands in the Los Angeles

 in stainless steel sculpting, cooking and wine making, Bob finds time to drum with